Botanical Name: Dichroa febrifuga.

 Dichroa’s species name “febrifuga” means “medicine used to reduce fever” and refers to the use of it to treat high fever, particularly related to malaria.

-The plants applications in this regard is known from the Himalayas, Malaysia and China.
+The plant’s applications in this regard are known from the Himalayas, Malaysia, and China.

 Habitat: Dichroa is prevalent in China (in the provinces of Anhui, Fujian, Gansu, Guangdong, Guangxi, Guizhou, Hubei, Hunan, Jiangxi, Shaanxi, Sichuan, Taiwan, Xizang).

 It is also found growing wild in Bhutan, Cambodia, northern India, Laos, Myanmar, Nepal Sikkim, Thailand, and Vietnam.
 The plant grows in forests, usually in 900 to 2400 meters altitude